digital-asset/daml/docs/source/getting-started/app-architecture.rst

   :start-after: -- ADDFRIEND_BEGIN
   :end-before: -- ADDFRIEND_END

-DAML contracts are *immutable* (can not be changed in place), so they must be updated by archiving the current instance and creating a new one.
+DAML contracts are *immutable* (can not be changed in place), so the only way to "update" one is to archive it and create a new instance.
 That is what the ``AddFriend`` choice does: after checking some preconditions, it creates a new user contract with the new friend added to the list.
 The ``choice`` syntax automatically includes the archival of the current instance.